jvcasill/defense/index.md

 ### Research Questions

 >1.
-Do late learners produce and perceive the fine phonetic detail of Spanish stops after a short-term immersion program?
+Do late learners produce and perceive the fine phonetic detail of Spanish stops after a short-term domestic immersion program?
 2. At what point during the learning process do late learners begin to acquire a new, language-specific phonetic system?
 How much exposure is necessary for the acquisition of L2 fine phonetic detail?